jessicakan789/Bacterial-Genomics/README.md

 # Identification of Trends in Antimicrobial Resistance Genes in Gram-Negative Oxidase-Positive Bacteria

-ResFinder code written by Biel Garcias Puigserver
+ResFinder and Evolution code written by Biel Garcias Puigserver

 Summary and Graphs code written by Jessica Kan